The Rendlesham UFO Incident: Reception

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 14% based on 7 reviews, with an average rating of 3.69/10.
 On Metacritic, the film has a weighted average score of 28 out of 100, based on 5 critics, indicating "generally unfavorable reviews".
 Kim Newman of Empire rated it 2/5 stars and wrote, "It has a few okay chills but treads a too familiar path."
 Tom Huddleston of Time Out London rated it 2/5 stars and wrote, "But overall this is dull, derivative, murky stuff, full of running and shouting but never really going anywhere."
 Frank Scheck of The Hollywood Reporter wrote that it "misses nary a single cliché in its visually disorienting and narratively confusing proceedings".
 Film Journal International wrote that it "breaks no new ground but delivers some creepy moments".
 Jeannette Catsoulis of The New York Times wrote it "struggles to build a science-fiction movie from little more than a ghost of an idea and an infamous location".
 Alan Scherstuhl of The Village Voice wrote that the climax "is legitimately creepy and impressive once it finally comes", but criticised the film's use of the found footage gimmick, which he called ridiculous.
 Describing the film's similarity to The Blair Witch Project, Drew Hunt of Slant Magazine rated it 1.5/4 stars and wrote, "it's easy to see how Simpson's desire to return the found-footage genre to its roots resulted in cheap imitation".
-Matt Donato of We Got This Covered rated it 1.5/5 stars and wrote, "Hangar 10 is a horrifying endeavor for found footage fans and alien enthusiasts alike, but for all the wrong reasons."
 Matt Boiselle of Dread Central rated it 1.5/5 stars and wrote that the UFO visuals were the only good part.